-Google is rolling out some much-needed upgrades to its Android tablet apps, the company has announced, as it attempts to make them work better on devices with larger screens.
+Google Workspace is rolling out some much-needed upgrades to its suite of Android tablet apps, as it attempts to make them work better on devices with larger screens.
 Updates are coming for apps including Drive, Docs, Sheets, Slides, and Keep, and Google’s announcement says they should arrive over the coming weeks.

 Docs, Sheets, and Drive are being updated to support drag and drop, letting you easily pull elements like text and images from one app to another.
 Meanwhile, Drive is getting the ability to open two files side by side, similar to the functionality Apple brought to the iPad with 2019’s iPadOS update.
 Keyboard shortcuts are also coming to Drive, Docs, and Slides, which should make them much more efficient to use for anyone with a Bluetooth or wired keyboard attached to their Android tablet.